anycc-org/anycc/README.md

 The project is organized into the following main components

-- **Lex** is a component responsible for scanning the source code and generating tokens.
+- **The Lex Component** is a component responsible for scanning the source code and generating tokens.

-- **Parser** is a component responsible for parsing the tokens and building the syntax tree.
+- **The Parser Component** is a component responsible for parsing the tokens and building the syntax tree.

-- **SymbolTable** is a component responsible for managing information about tokens encountered during lexical analysis.
+- **The Symbol Table Component** is a component responsible for managing information about tokens encountered during lexical analysis.

 - **Tests** Using Google Test